Contact: Amanda Sanfilippo | (305) 375-5436 | firstname.lastname@example.org

 Applications are now available.
 Click here to access.

-1. On or before Monday, October 29, 2018, visual and media artists must submit applications in digital format online through Submittable.com.
+1. On or before October 2, 2023, visual and media artists must submit applications in digital format online through Submittable.com.
 If applicants have an already existing Submittable account, it is not necessary to create a new one.
 Please note, eligibility documents will be submitted as part of the application.

 3. At this link, candidates will find step-by-step instructions on how to register, apply, and prepare images for upload.
 There is no application fee to apply or to use the Submittable online application system.

 All emerging, mid-career and established South Florida professional artists (those residing in Broward, Martin, Miami-Dade, Monroe or Palm Beach Counties) are eligible to apply.
 Candidates must have resided and worked in one of the participating five counties from October 2, 2022 to October 2, 2023 and must apply from the county of residence.

 The Consortium awards the grants contingent on proof of residency, which may include one or more of the following: property tax record; lease agreement; voter’s registration; or an IRS income tax return for 2022.

 The Consortium defines a professional artist as a person who has created a recognized body of original works of art within an artistic discipline over a sustained period of time, and who is striving to achieve the highest level of professional recognition.

 Individuals are not eligible if they are engaging in artwork as a hobby, if they are an employee of the participating County governments or of the South Florida Cultural Consortium’s member local arts agencies, or if they are a student pursuing an undergraduate or graduate degree.